 This page will show you how to use an LM1881 chip to "strip" the sync information from composite

-For more information on sync, please see the main sync page.
+There's more info at the bottom of the page and for more information on sync, please see the main sync page.

 You will need basic tools (more info can be found in the tools section), plus the

 - Basic tools, such as pliers, tweezers, etc.

 - Basic soldering

 version (please see the links to the right for the chip) --->